andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 and also frees us up to explore new horizons

->  What can we change keeping within these rules?
+>  Knowing what is constant the same, what can constantly change?

-In this case we're going to use SVG,  but you could just as easily use plain ol HTML and divs.
+In this case we're going to use `SVG`,  but you could just as easily use plain ol HTML and `div`'s.
-I'm not going to use canvas or even SVG Filters because at the end I want nice vector PDF poster.
+I'm not going to use `canvas` or even SVG Filters because at the end I want a nice vector PDF poster.

 ``` xml
 <body>